LSATHacks

 But the author doesn’t think that experts are necessarily any good at judging what is voluntary.
 The point of the passage is that voluntariness is not important.

-4. Lines 48-49 say that we have limited resources.
+4. The 2nd & 3rd line of the fourth paragraph says that we have limited resources.
 The author did not say whether those resources should be increased.

 5. Actually, the author spends two paragraphs trashing the beliefs of ordinary people.
 We ordinary folk focus on voluntariness, but voluntariness is not a useful concept.
 Nowhere does the author say that it’s important to listen to us regular people.